Betterment vs. Acorns

 Betterment vs. Acorns: Pricing And Fees

-Betterment charges a flat fee of 0.25% per year based on the amount of money in your investing accounts, regardless of what types of accounts you have.
-Money in a Betterment checking or savings account is not counted for this annual fee.
+Betterment charges a flat fee of $4 per month or 0.25% per year (whichever is greater) for stock portfolios.
+The fee is the same regardless of what types of investment accounts you have.
+Money in a Betterment checking or savings account is not counted toward calculating your annual fee.
+Betterment charges a 1% fee for money invested in any of its crypto portfolios.

 Notably, the ETFs that Betterment invests your money in also tend to have slightly higher fees.
-The platform’s most expensive ETFs charge around 0.4%, compared to less than 0.2% for the ETFs that Acorns invest in.
+The platform’s most expensive ETFs charge around 0.4%, compared to less than 0.2% for the ETFs that Acorns invests in.
 While this is a small difference, it can add up to a significant amount of money in fees over decades of investing.

 Which Service Is Better?